flexible spending account

 Once you've elected an annual contribution amount, you cannot change it unless you experience certain qualifying life event(s).
 You can make changes to this coverage only under the following circumstances:

-• During open enrollment.
-You can re-enroll and change the amount of your annual contribution election during open enrollment.
+During open enrollment you can re-enroll and elect the amount of your annual contribution election during open enrollment.
 Changes you elect during open enrollment take effect January 1 of the following year.

-If you are eligible to make a change, you may be eligible to increase, decrease or stop your DCSA contributions for the current calendar year.
+If you are eligible to make a change, you may be eligible to increase, decrease or stop your Dependent Care FSA contributions for the current calendar year.

-• Due to the timing of the contribution change process, you must make contribution change requests on or before December 1.
-Contribution changes after December 1 cannot be applied to your DCSA plan in the current year.
+• You must make contribution change requests on or before December 1.
+Due to the timing of the contribution change process, contribution changes after December 1 cannot be applied to your Dependent Care FSA in the current year.

 • Your change must be consistent with the qualifying life event.
 For example, if you change day care providers and your cost decreases, then you may decrease your contributions.
 If your spouse stops working, you must stop your contributions.